fweiss/aosp-starter-vm/README.md

 ```

 ## Flashing the device
-Copy the Android image files to the host so that flashing can be done form the host.
+Copy the Android image files to the host so that flashing can be done from the host.

 > See section below for failed attempt to flash directly from VM.